0xaguspunk/Meet-The-Turtle/README.md

 Tortuga is an AngularJS app, benefiting from the use of third-party modules like `angular-material`, `angular-aria`, `angular-animate`, `hammerJS`, `bootstrap` and `angular-ui` for frontend design and other modules like `angular-resource`, `angular-touch` and `angular-route` for app functionalities.

 # App structure #
 Tortuga's workflow includes using tools like `yeoman`, `bower` and `grunt`.
-Being generated with yeoman's architecture, the app has the following structure which is pretty self-explanatory:
+Being generated with yeoman, the app has the following structure which is pretty self-explanatory:

 ```
 |-app